Deadlines and Penalties

-- If you miss the filing dates of 31 October following the end of the tax year (for paper returns) or 31 January next following (for on-line submission), you will be charges a penalty of £100 (this will not be refunded, even if no tax is owing).
-Eg tax returns for the year to 5 April 2014, should be filed on paper by 31 October 2014, or on-line by 31 January 2015
+- If you miss the filing dates of 31 October following the end of the tax year (for paper returns) or 31 January next following (for on-line submission), you will be charged a penalty of £100, and this will not be refunded, even if no tax is owing.
+Eg. tax returns for the year to 5 April 2016, should be filed on paper by 31 October 2016, or on-line by 31 January 2017

-- If you are three months late, you will be charged an automatic daily penalty of £10 per day, up to a maximum of £900
+- If you are three months late, you will be charged a daily penalty of £10 per day, up to a maximum of £900

 - If you are six months late there will be a penalty of £300 (or 5% of the tax owing if this is greater)